Slas1/MiniP2-ChittyChat/README.md

 # MiniP2-ChittyChat

+## How to use (Target: TA)
+Start server by typing: "go run server.go" in a terminal while in the server folder

+Start client by typing: "go run client.go -sender #####" in a terminal while in the client folder.
+Where ##### is the name for that client.
+There is a option to specify which channel to join by typing -channel ###, where ### is the name of the channel.

 ## Description

 You have to implement Chitty-Chat a distributed system, that is providing a chatting service, and keeps track of logical time using Lamport Timestamps.